 What Can Happen if You Overdrive Your Headlights?

 When you overdrive your headlights, you risk not seeing a bend or other obstacle in the road.
 You may not be able to stop in time or overreact when adjusting your driving.
 It might be too late when you see the bend or other obstacles.
-No matter how hard you apply the brakes, you’ll still hit whatever obstacle is in front of you.
+No matter how hard you apply the brakes, you’ll still hit whatever obstacle is in front of you or leave the road.

 At What Speed Do You Overdrive Your Headlights?

-The speed at which you’re overdriving your headlights largely depends on the driver’s reaction time and the quality of the brakes and headlights.
+The speed at which you’re overdriving your headlights largely depends on the driver’s reaction time, the quality of the brakes and headlights, and the size and weight of the vehicle.
 The weather conditions and whether you’re using low-beam or high-beam lights can play a tremendous factor.

 Weather conditions and reaction times are going to vary.
 Younger drivers typically react faster than older drivers.
 However, younger drivers are also more likely to get distracted while driving.
 No matter the age or weather conditions, it’s safe to say that slowing down is by far the safest option for drivers.